+Value: 20%

+Due Date: After the first 2 sessions

+Туре: Reflective analysis

-Due Date: After the first 2 sessions Type: Reflective analysis effective services to promote student success among our diverse student body, students will examine their experiences through their student lifecycle.
+Description: Students will reflect on their experience as a student in a post-secondary institution.
+Given our preliminary discussions on the complexities of providing efficient and effective services to promote student success among our diverse student body, students will examine their experiences through their student lifecycle.
 Key questions may be their choice of institution and program, their challenges and successes, and key advice they wish they had followed as a student.